linkeddatacenter/kees/README.md

 An axiom describes how to generate/validate knowledge base statemensts using a declarative approach.
 For instance an axiom can be represented with a sparql construct or with a SHACL restriction or with an entailment inferred by language profile semantic.
 A test condition can be realized with an ASK SPARQL operation.
 KEES does not impose any specification for axioms nor for condition representation.

+Finnaly  **KEES configuration** is a dataset describing a knowledge base.
+A KEES Agent shold be able to rebuild the whole knowlege graph just looking to the KEES configuration.
+Because different KEES configurations can be safely merged in a single new configuration, and this make knowledge domains shareable.
+Because a dataset can be protected with a license, you can sell your knowledge base (that is different to sell the data contained in the  knowlede about the data) making knowledge tradeable.

+The KEES configuration can be included in the knowledge base in the graph named <urn:kees:configuration> or kept as separate resource.

 The http://linkeddata.center/kees/v1#  namespace ( usual prefix *kees:*) contains a small set of concepts, mainly derived from existing ontologies.
 It provides terms to describe the knowledge base metadata that a KEES complain agent SHOULD know.